Select Page

 Lucas Anderson created graphical representations of essential oils through paintings that incorporate the top 4 or 5 predominant constituents of the oil in an artistic drawing of the chemical structure.
 To capture the energetics of the oil, Lucas adds several drops of the essential oil to the paint for each painting.
 He then creatively washes over the canvas with a clipart figure representing the botanical.
 There will eventually be a representation for every essential oil in the collection, totaling around 130.
 Keep checking back for new additions to the collection.

 Prints are available for purchase.
-The 4″x5″ Art Cards come in packs of 5 or 6 and can be purchased as a pack of a single oil, or mix and matched.
-The purchase options below each oil will be for a single pack of 5 cards of that oil.
-See bottom for multi oil packs.
+The 4″x5″ Art Cards come in packs of 5 or more and can be purchased as a pack of a single oil, or mix and matched.
+To see purchase options please visit the online store here

-Each of the larger prints (8″x10″ & 16″x20″) will come with a drop of the essential oil for a multi sensory experience (Except Blue Lotus due to availability).
+Each of the larger prints (8″x10″ & 16″x20″, both paper and canvas) will come with a drop of the essential oil for a multi sensory experience (Except Blue Lotus due to availability).

 Blue Lotus (Nelumbo nucifera)